candicebasterfield/Machine-learning-in-R/README.md

 # Machine-learning-in-R
 #### **Overview**
-In this project, I used a wide array of baseline predictors (N=80), including psychological, social, biological, sociodemographic and health variables, from a publicly available dataset, Midlife Development in the United States (MIDUS), to predict the course of Generalized Anxiety Disorder (GAD) over 9 years.
+In this project, I used a wide array of baseline predictors (N=80), including psychological, social, biological, sociodemographic, and health variables, from a publicly available dataset to predict recovery or nonrecovery of Generalized Anxiety Disorder (GAD) at a 9-year follow-up.

 #### Variables
 ###### Predictors